Learning in Residence is a welcoming, safe and nurturing environment, providing boarders with a home away from home.

 Staff in residence

-Wesley provides an exceptional level of care for each and every boarder.
-Each residence has a dedicated full-time mentor, providing a safe and secure environment, and 24/7 supervision.
+Wesley provides an exceptional level of care for each and every student.
+Each residence has dedicated live-in staff mentors who provide 24/7 supervision and stay overnight in the residences.

 All students are assigned a mentor who provides individual guidance and support to help boarders thrive in their environment.
 Mentors assist with social, academic and personal development, and regularly collaborate with teachers to support students across all dimensions of school life.